Saltar al contenido principal

 Insto a los lectores a pasar por el dolor y el álgebra y la trigonometría de estos tres ejemplos para que puedan apreciar aún más, en la siguiente sección, el poder del teorema de Gauss.

-This page titled 1.8: Flujo is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.8: Flujo is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform.